Archomeda/Gw2Sharp/Gw2Sharp.DocFX/guides/services.md

 ---
-uid: Guides.Endpoints
+uid: Guides.Services
-title: Supported endpoints
+title: Supported services
 ---

-# Supported endpoints
+# Supported services
 Gw2Sharp is not finished yet, and development is being done whenever I have spare time.

+At this moment, the render service is fully supported, and a lot of the API v2 endpoints are supported as well.
 For your convenience, the following list gives an overview of the endpoints that are already available in this library:

  Icon | Description